Causal Effect Estimation under Networked Interference without Networked Unconfoundedness Assumption: Methodology

 \section{Methodology}

-In this section, leveraging the theoretical findings, we devise our networked effect estimator in the presence of latent confounders.
+In this section, we devise our networked effect estimator in the presence of latent confounders.
 Specifically, our estimator contains three modules, including the representation learning module, the feature module, and the outcome estimator module.
 The representation learning module is built on Theorem \ref{theorem:recover latent}, aiming to correctly recover three types of latent confounders $u^i, u^c, u^n$.
-The feature module is built on Theorem \ref{theorem: identify}, aggregating the information from units' and neighbors' information.
+The feature module is built on Theorems \ref{theorem: disentangle} and \ref{theorem: identify}, aggregating the information from units' and neighbors' information.
 This aggregated information is then input into the outcome estimator module to predict the networked causal effects.
 Overall, our model architecture is shown in Figure \ref{fig: network}.